marydhevanayagam/BioinformHER-module-1-project/README.md

 ### **Task 8: Convert the TNF gene sequence from FASTA file format to PHYLIP format**
 * Open the TNF gene sequence in BioEdit
-* Use the 'Save As...' feature to convert the file to PHYLIP format.
+* Use the 'Save As...' feature to convert the file to PHYLIP format (*.phy).
 * Verify the conversion by opening the PHYLIP file in a text editor.